Chapter 3318:1-3 Calculation of Basic Project Cost-Project Budget

-(F) Notwithstanding the above provisions, the Ohio school facilities commission may waive certain square footage criteria for special conditions, including but not limited to student populations having special needs.
+(F) Notwithstanding the above provisions, the commission may waive certain square footage criteria for special conditions, including but not limited to student populations having special needs.

 (G) Pursuant to section 3318.01 of the Revised Code, the assessment guidelines will be used to determine basic project cost for the renovation of existing classroom structures and eligible vocational education space.

-(H) An enhanced environmental assessment may be performed by the Ohio school facilities commission to verify hazardous material abatement costs included in the basic project cost.
+(H) An enhanced environmental assessment may be performed by the commission to verify hazardous material abatement costs included in the basic project cost.

 (I) The size of an addition shall be determined by subtracting the existing square footage from the required square footage.
 Under specific circumstances the commission may reduce the recognized existing square footage to account for oversized existing spaces and unusable spaces, and may provide additional dollars per square foot where reprogramming requires the relocation of existing walls.

 (B) The project budget is based on the basic project cost for new construction, additions, and renovations.
-The assessment cost guidelines approved by the Ohio school facilities commission are used to determine the budget for the renovation of existing facilities.
+The assessment cost guidelines approved by the commission are used to determine the budget for the renovation of existing facilities.